iJesusApm/micro-fes/host/README.md

 This project utilizes Jest and React Testing Library for performing unit tests on its React components.
 Unit tests are a crucial part of software development that ensures your components function as expected.

-### Testing Setup

-To set up testing in this project, we've used Jest as our testing framework and React Testing Library for efficient interaction with React components.

 ### Running Tests

 Make sure all development dependencies, including Jest and React Testing Library, are installed and use `npm test` or `yarn test`